KusionStack/kusionstack.io/versioned_docs/version-v0.10/operating/manuals/collaset.md

       collaset.kusionstack.io/pvc-template-hash: d78c5ff6b
 ```

-For old Pvcs, users can retain them by configuring `persistentVolumeClaimRetentionPolicy.whenScaled` to `Retain` policy.
+For old Pvcs, users can retain them by configuring `persistentVolumeClaimRetentionPolicy.whenScaled` policy to `Retain` .
-Then old PVCs can be re-mount on its related Pod when rolling back.
+Then old PVCs can be re-mount on its related Pod after rolling back.
-Otherwise, old PVCs can be deleted by default `Delete` policy.
+Otherwise, old PVCs can be deleted by default policy `Delete`.

 #### PVC Retention Policy
 CollaSet provides control over PVC lifecycle by configuring `persistentVolumeClaimRetentionPolicy`.